 Natural, latex based memory foam is NEW and has been featured on Dr.OZ, Tiny House Nation, O Network, Rachael Ray and many more.

-Because people demanded a more comfortable latex mattress, we Essentia spent 3 years developing something unique.
+Because people demanded a more comfortable latex mattress, we Essentia spent 3 years developing something unique and patented it.

 Latex Mattress vs Memory Foam Mattress